-(Exact name of registrant as specified in its charter) Delaware 46-0408024 (I.R.S.
-Employer (State of incorporation) Identification Number) 201 South Lake Avenue, Suite 703 Pasadena, CA 91101 626-304-3400 (Address, including zip code and telephone number, including area code, of Registrant's principal executive offices) Christopher Anzalone, Chief Executive Officer Arrowhead Research Corporation 201 South Lake Avenue, Suite 703 Pasadena, CA 91101 626-304-3400 (Name, address, including zip code and telephone number, including area code, of agent for service) Copies to: Rvan Murr Rachael Simonoff Wexler Goodwin Procter LLP Three Embarcadero Center, 24th Floor San Francisco, CA 94111 (415) 733-6000 Approximate date of commencement of proposed sale to the public: From time to time after this registration statement becomes effective, as determined by If any of the securities being registered on this Form are to be offered on a delayed or continuous basis pursuant to Rule 415 under the Securities Act of 1933, please check the following box. \boxtimes If this Form is used to register additional securities for an offering pursuant to Rule 462(b) under the Securities Act, check the following box and list the Securities Act registration statement number of the earlier effective registration statement for the same offering. \Box If this Form is a post-effective amendment filed pursuant to Rule 462(c) under the Securities Act, check the following box and list the Securities Act registration statement number of the earlier effective registration statement for the same offering. \Box If this Form is a post-effective amendment filed pursuant to Rule 462(d) under the Securities Act, check the following box and list the Securities Act registration statement number of the earlier effective registration statement for the same offering. \Box Indicate by check mark whether the registrant is a large accelerated filer, an accelerated filer, a non-accelerated filer, or a smaller reporting company.
+(Exact name of registrant as specified in its charter)

+Delaware (State of incorporation) 46-0408024 (I.R.S.
+Employer Identification Number)

+201 South Lake Avenue, Suite 703 Pasadena, CA 91101 626-304-3400 nd telephone number, including area code, of Begistra

+(Address, including zip code and telephone number, including area code, of Registrant's principal executive offices)

+Christopher Anzalone, Chief Executive Officer Arrowhead Research Corporation

+201 South Lake Avenue, Suite 703

+Pasadena, CA 91101

+(Name, address, including zip code and telephone number, including area code, of agent for service)

+Copies to:

+Ryan Murr Rachael Simonoff Wexler Goodwin Procter LLP Three Embarcadero Center, 24th Floor San Francisco, CA 94111 (415) 733-6000

+Approximate date of commencement of proposed sale to the public: From time to time after this registration statement becomes effective, as determined by the registrant.

+If any of the securities being registered on this Form are to be offered on a delayed or continuous basis pursuant to Rule 415 under the Securities Act of 1933, please check the following box.

+If this Form is used to register additional securities for an offering pursuant to Rule 462(b) under the Securities Act, check the following box and list the Securities Act registration statement number of the earlier effective registration statement for the same offering.

+If this Form is a post-effective amendment filed pursuant to Rule 462(c) under the Securities Act, check the following box and list the Securities Act registration statement number of the earlier effective registration statement for the same offering.

+If this Form is a post-effective amendment filed pursuant to Rule 462(d) under the Securities Act, check the following box and list the Securities Act registration statement number of the earlier effective registration statement for the same offering.

+Indicate by check mark whether the registrant is a large accelerated filer, an accelerated filer, a non-accelerated filer, or a smaller reporting company.
 See the definitions of "large accelerated filer," "accelerated filer" and "smaller reporting company" in Rule 12b-2 of the Exchange Act.
+(Check one):

+Accelerated filer \square

-(Check one): Non-accelerated filer \square Large accelerated filer \square
+Large accelerated filer \square

-(Do not check if a smaller reporting company)
+Non-accelerated filer \Box Smaller reporting company \boxtimes (Do not check if a smaller reporting company)